 - Great massage therapists can work miracles but having the right massage tool at home can also prevent a serious problem from occurring in the first place.

-Before I developed Massage Track™, the tools that I used most were rollers – the black foam roller and the calf and thigh rollers are good tools for healing tendinitis in the lower half of the body.
+Before I developed Deep Recovery™, the tools that I used most were rollers – the black foam roller and the calf and thigh rollers are good tools for healing tendinitis in the lower half of the body.
 The black foam roller is also good for working the lats which connect to the arms and hands but not as good as 4″ PVC pipe!
 Now, I rarely use a roller.

 I find massage balls are better at isolating problem areas and penetrating the muscle belly to release trigger points and create flexibility where you need it.
 The right massage ball is the closest you can get to the hands or elbows of a massage therapist.
 When used right, they have the power to create lasting changes in your tissues, so please check out my massage ball guide next.